amr-abdelhamid/refbook/manuscript/main.md

 #### Component

 {icon=quote-left}
-G> “A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
-It is intended to be easily substitutable for other components that meet the same specifications.”
+G> *“A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
+It is intended to be easily substitutable for other components that meet the same specifications.”*
 G>
-G> – *The UML User Guide*
+G> \– - The UML User Guide

 From this definition, we understand that a component is a physical standalone file; a jar, war, dll, gem, etc. Also, it is replaceable, meaning that it can be deployed on its own.
 Also, we understand that a component may contain one or more smaller modules; and vice versa, a big module may contain one or more components.